A garden makeover doesn't have to be complicated!

 ...can be made into something like this...

 Although part of a much larger garden makeover, it could have been done as a separate garden design project.
+The beautiful summerhouse creates a wonderful focal point for this part of the garden.

 There are a choice of places to sit both in and out of the sun, a variety of materials to give texture and interest, as well as various shapes and levels.